willroberts/minecraft-client-scala/README.md

 ## Shell Utility

-If you are looking for a tool rather than a library, run the `main` package with `sbt`:
+If you are looking for a tool rather than a library, try the shell command:

 ```bash
 $ sbt run --host 127.0.0.1 --port 25575 --password minecraft